arjit-dh/-writing-club/TALK-IDEAS-LEADERSHIP.md

 ## Presentation Topics

-Here is a list of topics we plan to cover in our upcoming leadership presentations.
-This selection is designed to address various aspects of leadership relevant to our club's context and goals.
+Here is a list of topics I plan to cover:

 - SlackLogs for your Growth
 - Executive Summaries for Leaders